Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Framework for a PMN

 \subsubsection{Downlink Active Sensing}

 In {downlink active sensing}, an RRU (or BS) uses the reflected/diffracted signals of its own transmitted downlink communication signals for sensing.
-Like a mono-static radar, the sensing receiver is co-located with the transmitter.
-Downlink active sensing enables an RRU to sense its surrounding environment.
+This is the typical case considered in systems where the sensing receiver is co-located with the transmitter \cite{Braun14, Liu18, Barneto21}, like a mono-static radar.
+Downlink active sensing enables a BS to sense its surrounding environment.
 Since the transmitter and receiver are on the same platform, they can be readily synchronized at the clock-level, and the sensing results can be clearly interpreted by the node without external assistant.
-However, this setup would require full-duplexing capability or equivalent.
+However, this setup would require full-duplexing capability or equivalent \cite{Barneto21}.